 Everything gets hot whether be the mobile phone or the computer itself.
 We may ignore this factor in other devices.
 But in display tablets when it gets hot it becomes quite uncomfortable to draw on.
 Some of the tablets have good heat dissipation but in other tablets, heat zones get created.
 Heat zones are the part of the tablet screen which gets very hot.

-The Artist 12 does not get heated on mild use but from what I have experienced is after four to five hours of continuous use it slowly heats up and you can feel it.
-But the heat remains low and does not feel overwhelming and you can continue your work.
+The Artist 12 does not get heated on mild use but after four to five hours of continuous use it slowly heats up and you can feel it.
+But the heat remains low and does not feel overwhelming and you can continue to work without any issues.

-The first reason to buy this tablet is that you will not get this value for the price you are paying, anywhere.
+The first reason to buy this tablet is that you will not get this value for the price you are paying, anywhere else.

 In spite of being extremely cheap the tablet works perfectly, to cut the cost they may have reduced the size of the screen but they have not reduced the functionality.
 Everything works perfectly be it the software, the shortcut buttons or the pen itself.